ceramicskate0/DllComparer/README.md

             -f {SearchTerm}
             Search for Process name, PID, or DLL name

+            -j {FileName}
+            Write a JSON with all findings to disk

 ## Features
 - View DLL information for running processes for analysis.